 Then there are also students who can combine both of these skills easily.

 So when preparing for the Math Test on the GED exam, try to identify your math skills.
 If you know your predisposition, optimizing the best learning strategy to avoid disappointment will be easier.

-Both Poets and Quants can pass all GED subjects; only “Poets” might need more time to get ready for the Math GED Test.
+Both Quants and Poets will be able to pass all four GED subject tests; It’s just that “Poets” may need more of their time to get all set for the GED Math Test.